sencha/SenchaThemerDemo/README.md

 ## Requirements

- * Sencha Cmd 6.2 EA
+ * Sencha Cmd 6.2+
- * Sencha Ext JS 6.0.2
+ * Sencha Ext JS 6.2+

 ## Setup

-1. Extract a copy of Ext JS 6.0.2 into a new directory called "ext" in the root of the workspace.
+1. Extract a copy of Ext JS 6.2 into a new directory called "ext" in the root of the workspace.
 2. Compile and Launch the FeedViewer app:

         cd /path/to/sencha-themer-example-workspace/FeedViewer